This page is dedicated to our deceased family members.

 When Al met Shirley Simpson he found the love of his life .
 Before they married Al and Shirley would go to his sister Irene’s house for Sunday dinners.
 They were married May 3rd, 1952..
 She converted to Catholicism before they were married.
 They moved to Des Moines where Al was starting a pop business.
 After three years they moved back to Omaha and moved into a new house at 43rd and Marinda.

 Shirley was born in Omaha, Nebraska on January 25, 1931.
 She grew up on north 30th St. near the Florence waterworks.
 She had two brothers and three sisters.
 She attended North High School.
+She played many sports while she was at South including, basketball, volleyball, baseball, soccer and many other activities.
 Shirley was always proud of her Florence roots and would talk about community’s closeness during the Depression and how all the families took care of each other.

 Shirley loved to knit and also do some crocheting.
 She would make afghans for all her children and grandchildren.
 She enjoyed feeding all her backyards pets, as she called the them.
 She fed the birds, squirrels, rabbits and any other creature that would venture into the yard.
 She also loved dogs.
 She learned how to make excellent sauerkraut and dumplings from Al’s mother.
 She worked at Borsheims in the gifts department for many years and was loved by all her fellow employees.